colton615-coder/life-in-sync/PRD.md

 1. **Satisfying** - Each tap provides immediate visual feedback with icons filling up, creating a dopamine-rewarding experience
 2. **Motivating** - Visual progress bars and celebration animations encourage users to complete their daily goals
 3. **Simple** - No complex menus or settings—just set a goal, tap throughout the day, and watch progress
+4. **Personalized** - Customizable theme options (light, dark, system) allow users to tailor the app's appearance to their preferences

 **Complexity Level**: Light Application (focused feature set with visual feedback, daily state tracking, and cross-module completion analytics)
   - Habit tracking tool with visual icon-based progress, celebration animations, daily completion history, and a global completion tracking system for analytics across all modules